 - Companies must carefully review their government contractor’s release of claims language and its legal implications.

 - Businesses can literally lose out on millions in hard-earned money if they make a mistake with a FAR release of claims statement.

 The Armed Services Board of Contract Appeals stated in the case of Cox Palmer Construction Corp., ASBCA No. 43438 et al, that in reviewing bilateral modifications involving time extensions, it recognizes that “the action of the contracting parties in agreeing to new performance schedule eliminates from consideration the causes of delay occurring prior to the extension.”
 If you are planning on appealing the Contracting Officer’s final decision, read about the Contract Disputes Act COFC & Boards Appellate Jurisdiction and Filing Contract Disputes Act Claims at the Civilian Board of Contract Appeals.

 But when the modification does not include waiver or contract claims release, “the failure to reserve claim for delay costs is not fatal to later claim when the circumstances do not indicate the parties’ intention to include delay costs.”
 See information about accord and satisfaction.

-For help with your federal government contractor release of claims, call our law office at 1-866-601-5518.
+For help with your government FAR release of all claims form / statement and appealing the contracting officer’s final decision, please call our law office at 1-866-601-5518.